jojivk/Deep-Reinforcement-Learning-/DQN/README.md

 # 5. How to run
  ## 5.1 Dependencies
-     You would need to install [pytorch](https://github.com/pytorch/pytorch)
+  You would need to install [pytorch](https://github.com/pytorch/pytorch) and
-     and
    [Unity ML-Agents environment](https://github.com/Unity-Technologies/ml-agents)
+  to run this.

  ## 5.2 To run
      Change the Unity env depending on the OS to point to the Bananas App